GiovanniDantonio/CS-262---HW/hw3/README.md

 - Each virtual machine runs at a random clock rate (1-6 ticks per second)
 - Machines communicate via sockets
-- Each machine implements a logical clock following Lamport's rules
+- Each machine implements a logical clock
 - Events include:
   - Internal events
   - Sending messages to one other machine